diBernardoGroup/Network-model-of-the-COVID-19/README.md

 **IDENTIFICATION PROCEDURE**

-Regional Identification: In this section, we provide instruction to run the identification procedure, given a region
+Regional Identification: In this section, we provide instructions to run the identification procedure for a given region

 1. Select the region code you want to analyze in 'read_regional_data.m' (movemeanK);
 2. Select the averaging filter length in 'read_regional_data.m';
 3. Select the initial guess for the parameters in the script 'stage1_r.m';
 4. Run 'stage1_r.m';
 5. Merge the windows following the procedure described in section S2 of the SI;
-6. Run 'stage2_r.m' given the time merged time windows obtained at point 5;
+6. Run 'stage2_r.m' given the merged time windows obtained at point 5;
 7. Run 'stage3_r.m'.

 National Identification: In this section, we provide instruction to run the identification procedure of the national data